 A national holiday, with 80% of Poles visiting the graves of their departed family members.
 Cemeteries are ablaze with candles and votive lamps, bought in the preceding weeks in their tens of millions.
 Day often coincides with first frosts of the year, fogs and poor driving conditions just as half of Poland takes the road.
-Take care when driving, avoid large urban cemeteries (huge traffic jams).
-The US tradition of Hallowe'en has failed to take off big-time in post-1989 Poland largely because of the intense and very real significance of 1 November.
+Avoid large urban cemeteries (huge traffic jams).
+Take care driving, as the number of Poles killed in road accidents is higher than at any other time of year.
+The US tradition of Hallowe'en has failed to take off in post-1989 Poland largely because of the intense and very real significance of 1 November.

 Marking Poland's re-emergence as a nation state in 1918, a national holiday celebrated with military parades, patriotic speeches and a day off work.
 National flags will be flown.
-Sadly, another occasion for left and right-wing groups to clash in city centres.
+Sadly, another occasion for ultra right-wing groups to clash with lefties in city centres.

 Another popular names-day in Poland.
 Traditionally involves fortune telling with dripping wax.
 Raise a glass to Andrzej (or Jędrzej in Old Polish) and wish him "Wszystkiego najlepszego z okazji imienin!"
 A big night out, so take care when driving home.

 Barbórki - 4 December (Friday) - St Barbara's Day

 Given the huge number of Barbaras in Poland, this is a name-day that involves flower- and chocolate-giving and making a big fuss over all the many ladies with this Christian name.
 St Barbara is the patron saint of Poland's miners, so the day is an occasion for them to don their gala uniforms, eat, drink and swap tales of deeds underground...